bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 This object will be the input for aPEAR.
 We have prepared a [detailed vignette on applying aPEAR](https://github.com/bioinfoDZ/scDAPP/blob/main/Documentation/downstream_postpipeline/aPEAR_wrapper.md) with this.

-### 5D, run pathway analysis (ORA)
+### 5.4 - Run pathway analysis (ORA)

 At a reviewer's request, we added functionality for over-representation analysis (ORA) to scDAPP.
-This is a fisher-test based analysis, where we actually make a cutoff of DEGs (ie select a threshold for pvalue / padj and LFC).
+This is a fisher-test based analysis, where we actually make a cutoff of DEGs (i.e. select a threshold for pvalue / padj and LFC).
 It is different from GSEA, the default pathway analysis method shown above, which does not require sometimes arbitrary cutoffs.

 The ORA module is similar to the GSEA module.

 You must define some cutoffs:
 - `crossconditionDE_padj_thres`: adjusted pvalue cutoff.
 In the pipeline, we set this to 0.1 for pseudobulk, and 0.05 for non-pseudobulk.
 - `crossconditionDE_lfc_thres`: log fold change cutoff, provided as an absolute value.
-In the pipeline, we use no cutoff (set to 0) for pseudobulk, and set this ti 0.25 (it will seelct +/-0.25 l2fc) for non-pseudobulk.
+In the pipeline, we use no cutoff (set to 0) for pseudobulk, and set this to 0.25 (it will select +/-0.25 l2fc) for non-pseudobulk.
 - `crossconditionDE_min.pct`: numeric; Minimum percent of cells expressing gene required to count as a DEG.
 For positive LFC genes (up in condition A); pct.1 must be at least this value (percent of cells in A must be at least this value); for negative LFC genes, pct.2 cells must be at least this value.
 Only used for counting DEGs.
-In the pipeline, we set this to 0.1 if pseudobulk is used; 0 if wilcox is used.
+In the pipeline, we set this to 0.1 if pseudobulk is used; and 0 if wilcox is used.

 To run the module, you can use something like below: